 National Organization on Disability has developed a nice list of resources that focus on Employment Best Practices concerning the hiring of people with disabilities and fostering an inclusive company culture.

 Office for Disability Employment Policy provides resources on labor market information and demographic trends, flexible work arrangements such as telework, and the economic and other benefits to employers when they recruit, hire, and retain people with disabilities.
 Explore topics such as Recruitment and Retention, Accommodations and Tax Incentives For Employers.
-The ODEP has also developed a helpful Employment Checklist For Hiring Persons With Disabilities.

 Society for Human Resource Management has developed a Disability Employment Resource Page, which offers the latest news concerning programs and practices for hiring people with disabilities as well as resources that can guide hiring managers in recruiting, hiring and managing employees with disabilities.